ebennettp/bikeshare-pipeline-dend/README.md

 ## Overview

-Runs an ELT data pipeline using Apache-Airflow to collect weather data from [meteostat](https://dev.meteostat.net/python/) Python API and trips data from a bike share company located in Washington, D.C., and combines both datasets into a star schema in Redshift to create an easy-to-use and analyze model for machine learning to make predictions on the number of bike share users in relation to weather.
-The pipeline will execute monthly and update the data in the cluster
+Runs an ELT data pipeline using Apache-Airflow to collect weather data from [meteostat](https://dev.meteostat.net/python/) Python API and trips data from a bike share company located in Washington, D.C. and combines both datasets into a star schema in Redshift to create an easy-to-use model for machine learning to make predictions on the number of bike share users in relation to weather.
+The pipeline will execute monthly and update the data in the cluster.

 ---